 - If you add message extensions to your ad then it’s is smooth and free of cost.

-- Message extensions help you grow your business as it makes easy for the people to contact you.
+- Message extensions help you grow your business as it makes it easy for the people to contact you.

 - Set up your extensions according to your specific needs.
-One extension can apply to an ad group or entire campaign.
+One extension can apply to an ad group or the entire campaign.

 - You can get detailed information about messages that are exchanged between people and your business.

-Displaying your location by showing in your ads with your address, a map to your site, or the distance to your business, location extensions are used and generate great Local business Marketing.
+Displaying your location by showing in your ads with your address, a map to your site, or the distance to your business, location extensions are used and generate great Local Business Marketing.
 To get further details about your location on your location page, people can then click or tap your expansion that includes the most appropriate business information all in one place.
 Location extensions may consist of a phone number or call button so that people can call your business efficiently.

 How they work:

-If there is location extension in your ads, then it encourages people to visit your business.
+If there is a location extension in your ads, then it encourages people to visit your business.
 This extension also runs on Display Network campaigns.
 Location extensions on Display help you close the loop between online ads and offline sales by driving foot traffic to stores.
 So by adding location extensions with your ads, you make it easier for your visitors to call, visit your business or spot where your business is located.

 Location extension shows your business information in different layouts like on mobile devices and computers in Search Network, Display Networks, and Google Maps.